-Under this scheme provided by Central Bank of India for women who are involved in village and cottage industries, micro, small and medium enterprises, self-employed women, in agriculture and allied activities, retail trade and government-sponsored programs.
-The maximum amount of loan is Rs.1 Crore which require no collateral, no guarantor and no processing fees.
+This scheme provided by the Central Bank of India for women who are involved in village and cottage industries, micro, small and medium enterprises, self-employed women, in agriculture and allied activities, retail trade and government-sponsored programs.
+The maximum amount of loan is Rs.1 Crore which requires no collateral, no guarantor and no processing fees.

 Mahila Udyam Nidhi Scheme

-Punjab National Bank is offering this scheme to women for establishing beauty parlors, day care centers, purchase of auto rickshaws, two-wheelers and cars for commercial use.
+Punjab National Bank is offering this scheme to women for establishing beauty parlours, and daycare centres, and the purchase of auto rickshaws, two-wheelers and cars for commercial use.
 The maximum amount granted under this scheme is ?10 lakhs which can be repaid in 10 years.

 Mudra Yojana Scheme for Women

-This scheme has been launched by the Govt. of India for women who have business activities like beauty parlors, tailoring units and tuition centers.
-This scheme require no collateral and can be availed under three business scenarios:
+This scheme has been launched by the Govt. of India for women who have business activities like beauty parlors, tailoring units and tuition centres.
+This scheme requires no collateral and can be availed under three business scenarios:

-i.
-Shishu – the maximum loan amount is ?50,000 and provided at the initial stages of a business.
+- Shishu – the maximum loan amount is ?
+50,000 and is provided at the initial stages of a business.

-iii.
-Tarun– the loan amount is ?10 lakhs and is given to well-established business unit for further expansion
+- Tarun– the loan amount is ?10 lakhs and is given to a well-established business unit for further expansion